-Following the formulation of the Guidelines for Transparency of Relationships between Corporate Activities and Medical Institutions by the JGA, which reflect the aims and objectives of the Clinical Trials Act enacted in April 2018, Nihon Generic also formulated its own Guidelines for Ensuring Transparency in Relationships with Medical Institutions2.
-With the establishment of these guidelines, Nihon Generic will strive to achieve greater transparency in its corporate activities.
+Following the formulation of the Guidelines for Transparency of Relationships between Corporate Activities and Medical Institutions by the JGA, Nihon Generic also formulated its own Guidelines for Ensuring Transparency in Relationships with Medical Institutions2.
+With the establishment of these guidelines, Nihon Generic have also formulated the Transparency Guidelines for the Relationship between Corporate Activities and Medical Institutions2 and promoted more transparent corporate activities.